0x1Super/Cyber-Security-Notes/PNPT/WEB/OWASP/SQLI.md

-SQL Injection is an attack in which malicious SQL statments are injected into SQL easy to avoid
+SQL Injection is an attack in which malicious SQL statements are injected into SQL easy to avoid

 # Common SQL Verbs